tjdwjs23/redis/README.md

 ## Overview

-This project is a web application that implements CRUD (Create, Read, Update, Delete) functionality for a bulletin board.
+This project is a web application that implements CRUD (Create, Read, Update, Delete) & spring security functionality for a bulletin board.
 It utilizes AWS Elastic Cache with Redis as the database.

 ## Tech Stack